-Conspiracy theories hang over a Trump-loving county’s plans to buy Dominion voting machines
+Uproar over Dominion voting machines in one Ohio county shows Trump’s falsehoods linger

 “The fact that people think it is because you keep saying it!”
 Jacobs told him.
 “But it’s a lie!”

-In Michigan, Antrim County Clerk Sheryl Guy took responsibility last fall for a human error that briefly had Biden winning the normally deep-red county, a mistake that thrust Antrim County to the center of Trump supporters’ fury about Dominion.
-But conspiracies about her small county’s Dominion equipment have not gone away.
+In Michigan, Antrim County Clerk Sheryl Guy took responsibility last fall for a human error that briefly had Joe Biden winning the normally deep-red county, a mistake that thrust Antrim County to the center of Trump supporters’ fury about Dominion.
+But false claims about her small county’s Dominion equipment have not gone away.

 Hundreds of people have called and emailed, often angry and sometimes vulgar.
 “I responded to everybody,” says Guy, a Republican.
 “Everybody!”

 Guy, 59, defends Dominion as “an honest company.”
-When the firm filed its first defamation suit over the election smears, she said, “My first thought was … ‘Good for them.' ”
+When the firm filed its first defamation lawsuit over the election smears, she said, “My first thought was … ‘Good for them.' ”

 Dominion says in its lawsuit against Sidney Powell — the pro-Trump lawyer who railed against Dominion on TV, on social media and at a news conference alongside Rudolph W. Giuliani — that lawmakers in many states have recently said they want to reassess contracts with the company.